jotasprout/jotasprout.github.io-OLD/_posts/2017-08-01-Initial-Setup-of-Server-and-Security.markdown

 Initially, you'll login as root--then, neither you nor anyone else should do that again.
 Login in via this humble command `ssh root@Ye.Olde.IP.Address`

+Until your domain is all setup and configured, you can use your IP address as shown above.

 Create an obscenely unique new username with a ridiculously complicated password.
 Here, my new username is "user1."
 `adduser user1
 passwd user1`